fecgov/fec-cms/README.md

 pytest
 ```

-It's necessary to specify the Postgresql URL, which can be done on the
+It’s necessary to specify the Postgresql URL, which can be done on the
 command line, e.g.:

 ```bash